lionel95200x/lionel95200x/README.md

 ### Hi there 👋

+Hi 👋, I'm Lionel, a freelance developer living near Paris, specialized in React and React-Native.

+I’m working on multiple topic like AI Automation Project and SEO Optimization

+🔭 I’m currently working on to work with new clients in Remote Position

+📫 How to reach me: lionel95200@gmail.com

 <!--
 **lionel95200x/lionel95200x** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.